StanPlatinum/elf-respect/ShadowStackCFI/README.md

  - MachineRegisterInfo.cpp is used to replace llvm/lib/CodeGen/MachineRegisterInfo.cpp.
  - ChangeMachineRegisterInfo.jpg shows the changes of MachineRegisterInfo.cpp.
  - CFICheck.c is the source file of CFICheck function.
+ - transactionBegin.c is the source file of transactionBegin function.
+ - fun_need_wrapper_list.txt is a demo file of the funs which need a wrapper.
  - foo.c and foo1.c are demo source files.
  - CFIShell.py is the assembly of the shell to compile, link, opt and llc by llvm.
  - 1.sh/run.sh is the demo of executing CFISHell.py.